jekyll/jekyll-compose/README.md

 ```

 This will also auto add:
- - The creation timestamp under the `date` attribure.
+ - The creation timestamp under the `date` attribute.
  - The title attribute under the `title` attribute

 ## Contributing